nvanexan/nve2022/content/posts/micro-frontends.md

 - Independent deployment
 - Autonomous teams

 In addition, these teams are beginning to leverage a [design system](https://www.invisionapp.com/inside-design/guide-to-design-systems/) that is being scaffolded quickly in parallel.
 That design system is React-based, and leverages [Storybook](https://storybook.js.org/) to give all teams a consistent set of interactive documentation.

 Importantly for my team, that design systems is where a lot of a11y engineering and testing is being targeted.
 The idea is, as feature teams spin up their MFEs, the new design system will be part of their bootstrap - a baseline dependency which they can use to compose their UI.

 The following diagram illustrates the various stakeholders who are involved in the creation and maintenance of the design system.
 Feature teams are encouraged to contribute back to the design system UI kit, similar to open-source.

-{% diagram src="/public/images/DesignSystems.svg" alt="Design System Stakeholders" /%}
+{% diagram src="/public/images/DesignSystems.svg" alt="Design System Stakeholders" multimode=true /%}

 ## MFE Burdens and Common Mistakes